 Simply put, you need insurance for camera gear if:

-- You’ve purchased an expensive camera and equipment that you’d struggle to replace them if anything were to happen to them.
+- You’ve purchased an expensive camera and equipment that you’d struggle to replace if anything were to happen to them.

 What Factors Influence Camera Equipment Insurance?

 When speaking with an insurance agent or camera insurance company, be specific regarding how and where you plan to use your camera.
 The agent or the company representative will generally ask for a detailed list of information for each listed item you want to insure.

 You will need to update and maintain the list every time you sell or acquire new equipment.
 Doing this will affect the amount that you’ll need to pay in premiums.

 For instance, if you work outdoors and shoot wildlife or landscapes or work as a wedding photographer, you may need to pay more in premiums.
 Photography equipment insurance for such businesses is expensive because you’re exposing your camera equipment to the elements.
 Furthermore, working outdoors also leaves your camera equipment vulnerable to theft and accidents.